Dealing with Late Payers: Managing Accounts Receivable

 How do late payments affect my business finances?

-Late payments disrupt your cash flow, making it harder to cover operating expenses, payroll, and vendor payments.
+Late payments disrupt your daily operations, making it harder to cover operating expenses, payroll, and vendor payments without relying on high-interest credit.

 Should I charge late fees on overdue invoices?